TharmiganK/ballerina-training/README.md

   }
   ```

-> **Note:** The response of this response should combine the post details and the comments from the respective tables.
+> **Note:** The response should have the name of the user(in the post and comments) rather than the user id stored in the database.

 ### Task 2.5 - Posts retrieval resource